ebebbington/juanportal/README.md

 # JuanPortal

+Juanportal is split into 2 projects:

+## API

+This is the Data layer for JuanPortal (any database related actions or relations reside here).

+See the documentation for the API [here](http://www.nodejs.com)

+## Main App (Juanportal)

+This is the main server which communicates with the API, displays views and utilises React components.
+Essentially, this server serves as the client-side area of the whole project.

+See the documentation for the Main App here

 JuanPortal is supposed to replicate (in some sense) a website that holds profiles of people, in which they can add and delete profiles.
 This utilises saving to a mongoose database, using a templating engine and limiting results.
 This project was created to help myself understand and learn the following:
 * HTML
 * CSS